-The selling stockholders named in this prospectus or pledgees, donees, transferees or other successors-in-interest selling shares received from a named selling stockholder as a gift, partnership distribution or other non-sale related transfer after the date of this prospectus may sell these shares from time to time.
-The selling stockholders will act independently of Odetics in making decisions with respect to the timing, manner and size of each sale.
-The sales may be made on one or more exchanges or in the over-the-counter market or otherwise, at prices and at terms then prevailing or at prices related to the then current market price, or in negotiated transactions.
-The selling stockholders may effect such transactions by selling the shares to or through broker-dealers.
+The selling stockholder named in this prospectus, or pledgees, donees, transferees or other successors-in-interest selling shares received from the selling stockholder as a gift, partnership distribution or other non-sale related transfer after the date of this prospectus, may sell these shares from time to time.
+The selling stockholder will act independently of Odetics in making decisions with respect to the timing, manner and size of each sale.
+The sales may be made on one or more exchanges or in the over-the-counter market or otherwise at prices and at terms then prevailing or at prices related to the then current market price or in negotiated transactions.
+The selling stockholder may effect such transactions by selling the shares to or through broker-dealers.
 The shares may be sold by one or more of, or a combination of, the following:

-- a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by such broker-dealer for its account under this prospectus; - an exchange distribution in accordance with the rules of such exchange; - ordinary brokerage transactions and transactions in which the broker solicits purchasers; or - . in privately negotiated transactions.
+- . a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - . purchases by a broker-dealer as principal and resale by such broker-dealer for its account under this prospectus; - . an exchange distribution in accordance with the rules of such exchange;

+- . ordinary brokerage transactions and transactions in which the broker solicits purchasers; or - . in privately negotiated transactions.

 To the extent required, this prospectus may be amended or supplemented from time to time to describe a specific plan of distribution.
-In effecting sales, broker-dealers engaged by the selling stockholders may arrange for other broker-dealers to participate in the resales.
+In effecting sales, broker-dealers engaged by the selling stockholder may arrange for other broker-dealers to participate in such resales.

-The selling stockholders may enter into hedging transactions with broker-dealers in connection with distributions of the shares or otherwise.
-In such transactions, broker-dealers may engage in short sales of the shares in the course of hedging the positions they assume with selling stockholders.
-The selling stockholders also may sell shares short and redeliver the shares to close out such short positions.
-The selling stockholders may enter into option or other transactions with broker-dealers which require the delivery to the broker-dealer of the shares.
+The selling stockholder may enter into hedging transactions with broker-dealers in connection with distributions of the shares or otherwise.
+In such transactions, broker-dealers may engage in short sales of the shares in the course of hedging the positions they assume with the selling stockholder.
+The selling stockholder also may sell shares short and redeliver the shares to close out such short positions.
+The selling stockholder may enter into option or other transactions with broker-dealers which require the delivery to the broker-dealer of the shares.
 The broker-dealer may then resell or otherwise transfer such shares under this prospectus.
-The selling stockholders also may loan or pledge the shares to a broker-dealer.
-The broker-dealer may sell the shares so loaned, or upon a default the broker-dealer may sell the pledged shares under this prospectus.
+The selling stockholder also may loan or pledge the shares to a broker-dealer.
+The broker-dealer may sell the shares under this prospectus.

-Broker-dealers or agents may receive compensation in the form of commissions, discounts or concessions from selling stockholders.
+Broker-dealers or agents may receive compensation in the form of commissions, discounts or concessions from the selling stockholder.
 Broker-dealers or agents may also receive compensation from the purchasers of the shares for whom they act as agents or to whom they sell as principals, or both.
-Compensation as to a particular broker-dealer might be in excess of customary broker-dealers or the selling stockholders may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act of 1933, as amended, in connection with sales of the shares.
+Compensation as to a particular broker-dealer might be in excess of customary broker-dealers or the selling stockholder may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act of 1933, as amended (the "Securities Act"), in connection with sales of the shares.
 Accordingly, any such commission, discount or concession received by them and any profit on the resale of the shares purchased by them may be deemed to be underwriting discounts or commissions under the Securities Act.
-Because selling stockholders may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act, the selling stockholders will be subject to the prospectus delivery requirements of the Securities Act.
+Because the selling stockholder may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act, the selling stockholder will be subject to the prospectus delivery requirements of the Securities Act.